splineops/splineops/docs/user-guide/01_spline_interpolation.rst

 In Multiple Dimensions
 ----------------------

-The class ``TensorSpline`` solves the difficulties for you in an efficient way and in multiple dimensions, for many degrees of splines.
-Internally, it considers the continuously defined :math:`d`-dimensional real function
+In multiple dimensions, a regular spline generalizes naturally to a tensor product of one-dimensional B-splines.
+For a fixed spline degree :math:`n`, we consider a :math:`d`-dimensional real function

 ..  math::